Families of tractable problems with respect to vertex-interval-membership width and its generalisations: Introduction

 \section{Introduction}

-Temporal graphs are useful for modelling networks which change over time in contexts such as communication~\cite{baker_gossips_1972}, epidemiology~\cite{enright_deleting_2021}, and transport~\cite{fuchsle_temporal_2022}.
+Temporal graphs are graphs with a fixed vertex set and edges which appear and disappear over discrete timesteps.
+They are useful for modelling networks which change over time in contexts such as communication~\cite{baker_gossips_1972}, epidemiology~\cite{enright_deleting_2021}, and transport~\cite{fuchsle_temporal_2022}.
 Allowing edges to appear and disappear results in many temporal problems being computationally complex, even on very restricted inputs~\cite{akrida_temporal_2021,mertzios_computing_2023}.
-One approach for tackling these problems is to find temporal graph parameters for which the problem becomes tractable: this is an active area of research.
+One approach for tackling these problems is to look for fpt-algorithms\footnote{We use fpt (lowercase) as a descriptor for algorithms witnessing the inclusion of a problem in the parameterised complexity class FPT.}; that is, algorithms which run in time $f(k)|x|^{O(1)}$, where $f$ is a computable function, $x$ is the input instance, and $k$ is a parameter independent of the input size, that might capture structural information about the input, or properties of the desired solution.
+Problems admitting such an algorithm are said to belong to the class FPT with respect to $k$.
+To design such algorithms, we need to identify temporal graph parameters for which the problem becomes tractable: this is an active area of research.
 In particular, there exist many temporal analogues to static structural graph parameters such as temporal feedback edge number~\cite{haag_feedback_2022}, timed feedback vertex number~\cite{casteigts_finding_2021}, temporal neighbourhood diversity, temporal modular-width, temporal cliquewidth~\cite{enright_structural_2024}, and multiple temporal versions of treewidth~\cite{fluschnik_as_2020,mans_treewidth_2014}.